j3soon/whisper-to-input/README.md

 # Whisper To Input

-An Android keyboard that performs speech-to-text (STT/ASR) with OpenAI Whisper and input the recognized text; Supports English, Chinese, Japanese, etc. and even mixed languages.
+An Android keyboard that performs speech-to-text (STT/ASR) with OpenAI Whisper and input the recognized text; Supports English, Chinese, Japanese, etc. and even mixed languages and Taiwanese.

 ## Installation